-Wild animal health has become of increasing interest to non-veterinarians with a first degree in zoology and biology.
-Recognising this, the Zoological Society of London, together with the Royal Veterinary College have developed a unique course, aimed at non-veterinary biological science graduates and leading to the MSc in Wild Animal Biology.
-138 students, originating from 25 countries, have graduated from the course.
+Wild animal health has become increasingly popular among non-veterinarians with a first degree in zoology and biology.
+Recognising this, the RVC, together with the Zoological Society of London, has developed a unique course aimed at non-veterinary biological science graduates and leading to the MSc in Wild Animal Biology.

-This course provides practical exposure to wild animal species and an understanding of their health and welfare in addition to training in research methodologies relevant to the study of wildlife.
+The course will provide you with practical exposure to wild animal species and an understanding of their health and welfare, as well as provide training in research methodologies relevant to the study of wildlife.

 A graduate of the Certificate in Wild Animal Biology must demonstrate: